For more information on this topic,see the full article.

-MCT’s support our gut microbiome by combating harmful bacteria and parasites.
+- Digestion: MCTs support your gut microbiome by combating harmful bacteria and parasites.

-MCT’s contain antioxidant properties which reduce internal inflammation and improve overall performance of your heart, brain, and nervous system.
+- Overall health: MCTs contain antioxidant properties which reduce internal inflammation and improve overall performance of your heart, brain and nervous system.

-Collagen is a type of protein — 1 of over 10,000 in your body.
+Collagen is a type of protein — one of over 10,000 in your body.
 Collagen is the most abundant protein in your body, accounting for 25-35% of all protein.
-It can be considered the glue that holds your body together as it supports the growth of joints, organs, hair, and connective tissues..
+It is the glue that holds your body together as it supports the growth of joints, organs, hair and connective tissues.

-Most other animal based protein powders can be inflammatory to many people.
+Most other animal-based protein powders can be inflammatory.
 Casein and whey are known allergens and egg protein can be quite inflammatory.
-Collagen protein from grass-fed beef is made in the same way that bone broth is made, low and slow heating to preserve the nutrition.
+Collagen protein from grass-fed beef is made in the same way that bone broth is made — low and slow heating to preserve the nutrition.

 Benefits of Collagen